Back to Blog

 10. Send Rebooking Reminders

 After a groom, most dogs need their next appointment in 4-8 weeks.
-Send a friendly text at the 4-6 week mark: "Hi!
-[Pet name] is probably due for a groom.
-Book your next appointment here: [link]."
-This turns one-time clients into regulars automatically.
+Send a friendly text at the 4-6 week mark to turn one-time clients into regulars automatically.

 The Compound Effect